Frequently Asked Questions

 11. How can the campaign be supported?

 1.7 million Swiss francs must be collected.
-You can donate directly or help reach donors by making contacts or raising awareness about the project.
+You can donate directly or help reach donors by making contacts or raising awareness about the project in person or via media.